jonathan46000/crude-wget-gui/README.md

         Help->About

+### Export

+    To export a list of items to download first add each item to the download list following the instructions in "Downloading items".

+    Once your list is complete select the following from the menu bar

+        File->Export

+### Import

+    To import a previously exported list simply select the following from the menu
+    bar:

+        File->Import

 ### Exiting the program

     You can exit the program either by clicking the x in the top right corner